 Whole-house humidifiers are installed in the ductwork, next to your furnace.
 They add humidity to your entire home.
 Most have humidistats, allowing you to set the exact level of humidity you want.
 Installing a humidifier is an easy job if you're replacing your furnace, but you can also have a humidifier fitted to your current system.

 Most whole-house humidifiers operate on the basis of a simple concept.
 Air heated by your furnace or heat pump passes through a ceramic-coated pad in the humidifier, called an evaporator pad.
 The evaporator pad is saturated with water.
 The air absorbs moisture from the pad and adds humidity throughout the home as it circulates.
-Depending on the model you choose and the size of your home, a humidifier will use from 1.5 to 12 gallons per day when the furnace is operating.
-This small amount of water is enough to raise the humidity to your desired level, but not enough for you to notice a difference on your water bill.
+Depending on the model you choose and the size of your home, a humidifier will use from 1.5 to 12 gallons of water per day when the furnace is operating.
+But don't worry, this small amount of water isn't enough to notice a difference on your water bill.

-Be careful not to add too much humidity to your home.
 When warm, moist air comes in contact with a cold, dry surface, the water in the air condenses, creating water droplets.
 Your humidistat is set too high if this moisture is excessive.
-There are several ways to determine excess humidity:
+Here are some ways to determine excess humidity: